List of Mobile Suit Gundam SEED characters: Rau Le Creuset

 His birth name is Rau La Flaga (ラウ・ラ・フラガ, Rau Ra Furaga), the direct clone of Mu La Flaga's father, Al Da Flaga.
 Rau possesses spatial awareness, a trait he apparently inherited from his "father" and shares with his "brother" Mu.
 However, Rau has short telomeres within his DNA that cause him rapid aging problems.
 This is done intentionally, so that Rau can catch up to Mu in age and replace him.
 Rau takes a drug that stabilizes his aging; if he goes too long without taking the medication, he suffers intense pain.
-Rau eventually decides that Naturals and Coordinators are both unfit to live, and plans the destruction of both.
+Rau adopted a misanthrophic position, deciding that all humans, Naturals and Coordinators, are not deserving to live, and plans the destruction of both.

 In the final battle of the war, Rau pilots the ZGMF-X13A Providence Gundam, the final ZAFT suit.
 He battles with Kira Yamato in the ZGMF-X10A Freedom, who manages to surpass him.
 Before being finished, Rau and his mobile suit are destroyed by the self-destruction of GENESIS, dying with a smile on his face.
 In Gundam SEED Destiny, Gilbert Durandal, Rau's former friend and doctor, often imagines Rau conversing with him.
 He also appears in the final episode to Rey Za Burrel, another clone from Al who he was close with.
 He is voiced by Toshihiko Seki in Japanese.
 In English, he is voiced by Mark Oliver in the Ocean dub and by Kevin T. Collins in the NYAV Post dub.